Grab life by the Handlebars

 Not only are biking and walking to work good for your bottom, they’re also good for your bottom line.
 Oh, and you can bet your bottom dollar they’re good for the environment.

 Whether you’re on two heels or two wheels (or hey, even a unicycle – we won’t judge) this is your chance to leave the car behind.
-Join others across San Joaquin, Stanislaus, and Merced counties by logging your bike or walk commute miles during BIKE MONTH!
-There are prizes, contests and much more!
+Join others across San Joaquin and Merced counties by biking or walking during BIKE MONTH!

 Walk it out